 |

-release of organic mercury into the water of the reservoirs from decaying
+organic mercury into the water of the reservoirs from decaying trees,

-trees, interference with fish populations (they are sucked into the
+interference with fish populations (they are sucked into the turbines),

-turbines), obvious problems arising from diversion of significant portions
+obvious problems arising from diversion of significant portions of the

 alteration of a traditional way of life of the local native people, the